 This is one of my favorite online courses which has some of the highest quality Spanish dialogue material available.

 Rocket Spanish doesn’t follow a ‘cookie cutter’ approach like other well-known programs such as Rosetta Stone or Pimsleur, and it has a tonne of excellent audio content for all levels ranging from beginner to advanced.

 Join The Guild by clicking here, select Spanish and I'll send you a unique offer for Rocket Spanish exclusive to my readers only.

 An extremely well-made and very unique Spanish course aimed at teaching Spanish through a unique “story method” (StoryLearning).

 If you’re looking for a full Spanish curriculum that leads you all the way through to fluency, and are facing difficulties getting your head around how Spanish works, this resource definitely help you.

 Learn Spanish with podcasts

 This is an excellent Spanish course in the form of audio podcasts and downloadable lessons.

 As well as podcast-style lessons, you’ll find videos, a vocabulary database and dictionary, grammar explanations and various other useful features.

-It is, in my opinion, one of the the most useful tools I’ve seen for training Spanish listening comprehension.
+It is, in my opinion, one of the the most useful resources I’ve seen for training Spanish listening comprehension (read my Glossika review).
 Definitely not a conventional course but you’ll be amazed at how effective it is at improving your French fluency if you use it daily.